-Resistance from federal lawmakers and kratom advocates has delayed the Drug Enforcement Administration’s plan to ban two active ingredients in the herbal alternative drug, which would prevent its use in the United States.
+In recent kratom news, resistance from federal lawmakers and kratom advocates have delayed the Drug Enforcement Administration’s plan to ban two active ingredients in the herbal alternative drug, which would prevent its use in the United States.

-In small doses, kratom can significantly minimize chronic pain and is believed to help wean addicts off certain opioids like heroin and hydrocodone.
+In small doses, kratom can significantly minimize chronic pain and is believed to help wean addicts off certain opioids, such as heroin and hydrocodone.
 For proponents, that is a major positive trait because there has been a six-fold increase in heroin deaths since 2001, according to the National Institute on Drug Abuse.

 The DEA claims U.S. poison centers received 660 calls related to kratom exposure from 2010 to 2015.
 But, to put that figure into perspective, there were more than 7,000 calls for children ingesting laundry detergent packs in the first six months of 2016.

 Dr. Ryan Morrissey, the medical director at the Central Texas Poison Center, said each week he sees about one or two cases of someone ending up in the hospital because kratom caused them to stop breathing.
 In most cases, he said they were first time recreational kratom users who were treated and released.
 Generally speaking, he said kratom was not a top concern.
 “There are way more prescribed opioids out there that are affecting thousands of people every year than the number of people who are abusing kratom,” Dr. Morrissey said.

 Eleven senators, including Bernie Sanders, have now joined 51 U.S. representatives in signing bipartisan letters, asking the DEA to halt the proposed ban and allow for more input from experts and the public.